drew887/Zoel/README.md

 ### FOR VISUAL STUDIO USERS

-When running through visual studio, Zoel will report that its missing files if you don't copy them from the root into the Zoel_VS\Zoel folder
+When running through visual studio, Zoel will report that its missing files if you don't copy them from the root into the Zoel_VS\Zoel folder.
+Note that these are just the demo provided files, if you make your own zmaps and change zoel.ini you don't need these.

+* zoel.ini
+* town.zmap
+* sfat.wav
+* test.zmap
+* sub.wav

 #### TODO:

 * Make a nice default story.